supergillis/tibia-hook/README.md

 `receiveFromClient` should return `false` if the packet should be blocked.

+# Compiling

+There is something I need to confess first.
+I really suck in writing Makefiles.
+That's why I've written some stuff in Ruby to compile this project.
+It's probably a bit of overkill, but I couldn't have written it faster with a Makefile!

+## Requirements

+* Ruby (see above)
+* libqtcore library
+* libqtscript library
+* pthread library (for creating the Qt thread)

+## Commands

+`cd your-projects-directory/tibia-hook
+make all`

+# Injecting in Tibia

+The hook compiles into a shared library which you have to inject in the Tibia client.
+You will also need to inject the Qt Core and the Qt
+Script library.

+## Linux
+First copy everything from the `bin` folder to the Tibia folder.
+Then add this script and call it `run.sh`

+`BIN=./Tibia

+LIB_HOOK=./hook.so
+LIB_QT_CORE=/usr/lib/i386-linux-gnu/libQtCore.so
+LIB_QT_SCRIPT=/usr/lib/i386-linux-gnu/libQtScript.so

+LD_PRELOAD=$LIB_QT_CORE:$LIB_QT_SCRIPT:$LIB_HOOK ./Tibia`

+That's it.

+## Windows

+Not supported (yet).

 # Scripting

 Scripting is made possible with the `ScriptHandler`.
 It delegates everything to scripts written in Javascript.